 Addicted To You is the story of Lily Calloway and Loren Hale, an alcoholic, and a sex addict, and how their co-dependent relationship has gotten all twisted between their addiction and the lie they have been living.

-I can totally relate with a functional alcoholic.
-In my line of business, I’ve come across more than few of them.
-They can drink a couple bottles of hard liquor every day, show up to work and function as normal as anyone else, but just waiting to get to the bottle again.
+I can totally relate to a functional alcoholic.
+In my line of business, I’ve come across more than a few of them.
+They can drink a couple of bottles of hard liquor every day, show up to work, and function as normal as anyone else, but just waiting to get to the bottle again.

-A female sex addiction is a whole new territory for me.
+Female sex addiction is a whole new territory for me.
 And I can say I clearly understand it.
-As a result I lacked the sympathy I would normally feel for an addict, and some of Lily’s actions and recklessness didn’t sit well with me, but then again, addicts are reckless.
+As a result, I lacked the sympathy I would normally feel for an addict, and some of Lily’s actions and recklessness didn’t sit well with me, but then again, addicts are reckless.

-They are young, super rich and good looking, specially Loren (from Lilly’s point of view).
-In many ways despite their addiction I found an innocence about them and a need to be accepted that made them very real to me.
+They are young, super-rich, and good looking, especially Loren (from Lilly’s point of view).
+In many ways, despite their addiction, I found an innocence about them and a need to be accepted that made them very real to me.

-The story can be in may ways very compelling, we get a closer look at their families and how their conduct most likely influenced their predicament.
-The characters are well written, and for the small glances I got of Lily’s sisters and other secondary characters I really want to get to know them better.
+The story can be in many ways very compelling, we get a closer look at their families and how their conduct most likely influenced their predicament.
+The characters are well written, and for the small glances, I got of Lily’s sisters and other secondary characters I really want to get to know them better.

 This is not a happy story.
 Watching people spiral out of control is not fun, but I enjoy it.
 And I don’t know if it’s just that I want to know how this wreck ends that had me downloading the next book right away or it’s just simply that I found their story completely addicting.